 Buying a home for the first time is an exciting process and big dreams can suddenly become a rewarding reality.
 Buyers have the chance to explore their preferred new neighborhood and envision themselves in a variety of different homes until they eventually find one that feels just right.
 But for those in the military, this process often looks slightly different, with unique challenges and nuances that can arise while touring, financing and purchasing a home.

-Here, Julia Marie Claffey (NMLS# 1111509) and Amanda Wilson (NMLS# 1898362), U.S. Bank mortgage loan officers from Clarksville, Tenn., discuss some of the obstacles military personnel might encounter during the journey to homeownership and share advice on how to make the most of the process.
+Here, Julia Marie Claffey (NMLS# 1111509), a U.S. Bank mortgage loan officer from Clarksville, Tenn., discusses some of the obstacles military personnel might encounter during the journey to homeownership and shares advice on how to make the most of the process.

 In addition to support from the bank, the online application and virtual technology, it’s helpful to keep in mind that assistance is accessible wherever you are.
 Being aware of the resources available to you and understanding your financial situation can play a big role in the buying process.
-Here are some suggestions from Julia and Amanda.
+Here are some suggestions.

-When buying a home, there’s the obvious cost of the mortgage.
+3. Understand your costs: When buying a home, there’s the obvious cost of the mortgage.
 But there are actually several significant costs buyers should be aware of.
-“There are three things that you’re looking at: your down payment, your closing cost and your prepaids.
-These items can be: homeowners insurance, mortgage interest, and property taxes that you pay when you buy a home.
-If you set up an escrow, you’ll make an initial payment at closing," says Amanda.
+Some of those costs include: your down payment, your closing cost and your prepaids.
+This can also include expenses like homeowners insurance, mortgage interest, and property taxes that you pay when you buy a home.

 U.S. Bank is also able to help connect customers with local programs that have the expertise to help facilitate the buying process.
 “We do Veterans Administration (VA) mortgage loans right now, and [in Tennessee] we partner with local community programs that can even help further assist VA buyers with closing costs and things of that nature through local programs,” says Julia.
 If you’re not in the state of Tennessee, reach out to your local U.S. Bank branch or visit usa.gov for general information and to find out what programs may be offered in your area.